CEFS 504 Multicultural Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will complete 3 Discussions in this course.
-After reviewing all the Learn material in the assigned module: week, the student will reflect upon what he/she has learned.
+Therefore, the student will complete 2 Discussions in this course.
+After reviewing all the Learn material in the assigned Module: Week, the student will reflect upon what he/she has learned, incorporating at least 2 scholarly, peer-reviewed citations in current APA format and a biblical worldview.
 The student must then create a thread in response to the provided prompt for each discussion.
 Each thread must be 350–450 words and include pertinent aspects of the course content.
 The student must also reply to at least 2 classmates’ threads.
-Each reply must be 200–300 words.
+Each reply must be 200–300 words and include at least 1 scholarly, peer-reviewed citation in current APA format.
 (CLO: A, B, C)

 In the Cultural Background Paper, the student will investigate his/her own cultural background to gain better insight into his/her culture, attitudes, and beliefs, and how these may impact his/her clients.
 The investigation will help the student apply the multicultural literature to himself/herself in a way that fosters development of self-awareness and a coherent personal counseling perspective.
 Such an investigation will expand the student’s understanding of how cultural awareness promotes optimal wellness and holistic growth.
 The student will complete the cultural background paper analyzing the background of his/her parents or primary caregivers in regard to family culture.
 If the student has a multi-racial background, he/she will pick the two most predominate cultures.
 The student will look at some of the research describing people from his/her background and interview their parents/significant care givers and other significant family members to get information.
 This paper will be approximately 2000 words, must include a minimum of 5 scholarly sources and 2 internet/media sources, and adhere to current APA format.
 (CLO: A, B, C)

-Cultural Immersion Project: Research and Events Paper Assignment
+Cultural Immersion Project: Research, Events and Interview Paper Assignment

 Quizzes (8)

 The student will complete 8 quizzes that are open-book/open-notes, consist of 15 multiple-choice and true/false questions, and have a time limit of 30 minutes.
-The quizzes are not cumulative; rather, each quiz focuses on the material from that particular module/week.
+The quizzes are not cumulative; rather, each quiz focuses on the material from the assigned Module: Week.
 The student will have 2 attempts to complete each quiz, and the highest grade will be recorded.
 (CLO: A, D, E, F)

 Quiz: Population Selection

 The student will select a population for his/her immersion project.
-The quiz will contain 1 essay question and is limited to 20 minutes.
-The student is allowed two attempts to complete the quiz.
+The quiz will contain 4 essay and true/false questions and is limited to 20 minutes.
+The student is allowed two attempts to complete the quiz, and the highest attempt will count toward the grade.

 Quiz: Dispositions Reflection

-This Dispositions Reflection quiz requires the student to rate himself/herself on the nine dispositions required for this program by our accrediting bodies using the following scale:
+This Dispositions Reflection quiz requires the student to rate himself/herself on the nine dispositions required for this program by the accrediting bodies.
+The quiz will contain 9 multiple-choice and 1 essay questions, have a limit of 1 hour, and allow 1 attempt.